Adversarial Artificial Intelligence

 Case Studies

-Static Malware Detection & Subterfuge: Quantifying the Robustness of ML and Current Anti-Virus Systems
+Static Malware Detection and Subterfuge: Quantifying the Robustness of Machine Learning and Current Anti-Virus Systems

 Challenge: Understand the weaknesses of commercial and open-source machine learning malware detection models to targeted injections of bytes under threat of an adversary with only black-box query access.